Our aim is to lead sofa retailing in the digital age.

 The development of Sofology to become a national chain is a clear priority for us, building on its strong and distinct customer proposition.
-We have put in place a new leadership team, made good progress on synergies and, are pleased with the brand’s trading performance with year on year.
-The five new showrooms opened in FY18 and FY19 are trading well.
+We have put in place a new leadership team, made good progress on synergies and, are pleased with the brand’s trading performance.

-Given the significant gaps in the Sofology network (we see clear potential to increase the exiting estate of 42 showrooms to between 65 and 70 over the medium term.
+Given the significant gaps in the Sofology network (we see clear potential to increase the exiting estate of 48 showrooms to between 65 and 70 over the medium term.
 Some showrooms could be co-located using existing Group retail assets.
-We also have a number of new sites already identified and plan to phase the openings as and when the right property deals arise from landlord negotiations.

 Sofology has been on the front foot when it comes to creating an omni-channel customer journey.
 Through a MySofology account a customer can obtain additional product information, log favorites and build baskets on their phone in store, either independently or with a sales colleague, before then checking out immediately or later at home.
 The status of an order can also be tracked, payments made and delivery slots booked through a customer’s MySofology account.
 We see further opportunities to enhance this brand’s innovative proposition.

 We are making good progress with the Dwell brand which now has national scale.
 We see further opportunities to share the Group’s digital and marketing expertise to drive profitable sales growth.